cc-archive/rdfadict/src/rdfadict/README.txt

   >>> link_base_uri in triples.keys()
   False

-If the HTML sample is modified slightly, and the ``about`` attribut is omitted, rdfadict is unable to resolve the subject and raises an Exception.
+If the HTML sample is modified slightly, and the ``about`` attribute is omitted, rdfadict is resolves the subject to the explicit base URI.

   >>> link_sample = """
   ... <div xmlns:dc="http://purl.org/dc/elements/1.1/"